deanbot/simple-universal-hot-ts-react/README.md

 # It's a boilerplate! 👶

-This one is good for you if you like:
+This is a good starting point for an isomorphic react app built in TS.

+Features:
-  * Rendering React server-side via Express
+  * Renders React server-side via Express
+  * Provides API endpoints via Express
-  * Using TS for everything but still compiling your server down to js
+  * Uses TS for everything (including Webpack)
+  * Compiles server down to js
+  * Babel + Webpack used for compilation (not tsc)
-  * Building quickly and sexily with concurrant webpack builds for server and client
+  * Builds uses concurrant webpack builds for server and client
   * Hot Module Replacement for server _and_ client 🤩
+  * Webpack dev server for client development
-  * Avoiding
+  * Avoids:
     * Node.js API build scripts
     * cluttered package.json scripts
-    * maintaining multiple webpack config files
+    * maintaining multiple Webpack config files
-    * semicolons

-## Go forth adventurer 🧙
+    * having to use `import * as [...] from '[...]'` syntax due to differences in module format between Webpack and TS by compiling with Babel + Webpack instead of tsc

 # Get Started
-_By Topic_

 **Install** deps